Types of mortgages explained

-For over five years, the Bank of England base rate has stood at an historic low.
-Most lenders have significantly cut their SVRs to reflect this.
+When the Bank of England base rate stood at a historic low of 0.25%, lenders significantly cut their SVRs to reflect this.

 So, if your previous mortgage deal has come to an end and you have been transferred onto a low SVR, you may be able to take advantage of that low rate by staying on it, and not looking for another deal.

-The other advantage of standard variable rate mortgages is they often don’t have any early repayment charges and so leave you free to review your mortgage whenever you like.
+They often don’t have any early repayment charges, leaving you free to review and switch your mortgage whenever you like.

 Standard variable rate mortgage drawbacks

-However, this is a very risky strategy – as a lender’s SVR offers no rate security.
+Staying on your lender’s SVR is a very risky strategy – as it offers no rate security.